The above video is from previous coverage of the Cactus League's ties to the integration of baseball.

-Decades after the first black players stepped onto baseball field diamonds across Arizona for spring training an effort is underway to inspire the next generation of athletes as African American participation declines.
+Decades after the first Black players stepped onto baseball fields across Arizona for spring training an effort is underway to inspire the next generation of athletes as African American participation declines.
 About 8 percent of players in the Major Leagues are African American.

-For the past four years, MLB and USA Baseball has hosted the “Dream Series” in the Valley.
+For the past four years, MLB and USA Baseball have hosted the “Dream Series” in the Valley.
 The development camp is meant to attract more African American athletes to the game of baseball.